Vaios Laschos

 Personal Interests

-Climbing Yoga Travelling Cooking Trying random sports Making decisions that take me far away from my comfort zone Complaining about those decisions
+Climbing, Yoga, Travelling, Cooking, Trying random sports, Making decisions that take me far away from my comfort zone, and then complaining about those decisions.